Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 Alien-like Flora

-One the largest and strange looking plants that are in the world is found in Socotra Island, Arabian Sea.
-Because of this most plant and animal species are endemic to the island including the dragon trees which has an umbrella shaped top for the canopy has red sap whilst the bottle trees has a trunk that looks like a giant bottle.
+One of the largest and strangest looking plants that are in the world is found in Socotra Island, Arabian Sea.
+Because of this most plant and animal species are endemic to the island including the dragon tree which has an umbrella-shaped top for the canopy has red sap whilst the bottle tree has a trunk that looks like a giant bottle.
 Socotra is effectively transformed into a laboratory of evolution with this strange and diverse organism.

 Pamukkale, Turkey